microtrain/bootcamp/05-HTML/03-ContactForm.md

 [</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/3635c9538c3028bda528e642c3df7d7655685d2d) Make a copy of the file resume.html and name it *thanks.html*.
 Change the title to say "Thank You" and add a nice massage for the user.

 [</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/1c1b31da8ac02e1d81d782222baf5dc06f940265) Add a hidden field to your form and set the name to *_next* add a value attribute the points to the thanks.html page on you GitHub pages site.
-This use another special feature of Formspree that the sends the user to a target page aftet the form submit.
+This use another special feature of Formspree that the sends the user to a target page after the form submit.

 ```html
 <input type="hidden" name="_next" value="//YOUR-GITHUB-USERNAME.github.io/thanks.html">
 ```

 ## Exercise 3 - Captcha and Honeypots
-Completely Automated Public Turing (Captcha) is any test that would be trival for a human to solve but difficult if not impossible for a computer to solve.
-We use these to reduce spam and wasted resources by attempting to fiter out robots (or non-human traffic) all Formspree forms provide captcha by default.
+Completely Automated Public Turing (Captcha) is any test that would be trivial for a human to solve but difficult if not impossible for a computer to solve.
+We use these to reduce spam and wasted resources by attempting to filter out robots (or non-human traffic) all Formspree forms provide captcha by default.

 [</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/55e2d6aaf839dae77db4c74eeeaeb53316826e1e) Add a hidden field to your form and set the name to *_next* add a value attribute the points to the thanks.html page on you GitHub pages site.
-This uses another special feature of Formspree that rejects any form for which the hoenypot is not empty.
-This is a second layer ontop of Captcha making it redundant but we show it to demonstrate another technique for dealing with spam.
+This uses another special feature of Formspree that rejects any form for which the honeypot is not empty.
+This is a second layer on top of Captcha making it redundant but we show it to demonstrate another technique for dealing with spam.

 > Any bot that is is aware of Formspree has likely been updated to account for the _gotcha name field.
-This would be more effective on a custom for, we will disscuss this in later lessons.
+This would be more effective on a custom for, we will discuss this in later lessons.

 ```html
 <input type="text" name="_gotcha" style="display:none">